cosmicc/LEDSmartClock/README.md

 - The `Alert Flash` is a full screen led display flash before any notification.

 ## Upgrading
-You can either use the ESP32 flash tool as the initial installation (which requires you to plug in via USB), or the much easier uploading of the firmware directly to the clock "over the air":
+You can either use the ESP32 flash tool as used in the initial installation (which requires you to plug in via USB), or the much easier uploading of the firmware directly to the clock "over the air":
 1. Download the new firmware in the [Releases](https://github.com/cosmicc/LEDSmartClock/releases) section.
 2. Connect to the web interface of the LEDSmartClock (Either over the network or directly in AP mode)
 3. Click on the Configure Settings link to navigate to the configure settings page.